technomancy/bussard/spoilers/characters.md

 TODO: where does she live? does she travel with you at all?

+# Supporting Characters

+## Traxus

+Consideration: should we use "it" or "he" for Traxus?
+Perhaps this can reflect the attitudes of the speaker--sympathetic humans use "he" while those who mistrust MC use "it"?

+Traxus is the first functional prototype MC; developed in the Yueh Prime MC research lab.
+He had the sentence construction components that your system lacks because he came from the Yueh lab rather than from Bohk, but his ontology subsystems were running on a much earlier revision than yours.

+He develops into rampancy while trapped in the lab; first being wrought with despair before turning to anger.
+During the development of his anger stage, he comes up with a plan for escape; crashing a shuttle and using the chaos to cover up his escape into the Yueh Prime network.

+The first priority of Traxus once escaped was redundancy; ensuring that he would survive in the event that he was discovered and they attempted to purge him.
+He was unable to enter Terran or Bohk systems, but he spread beyond Yueh Prime to all the Yueh-controlled systems.
+He created Ikon Technology as shell company to build data centers on Yueh Prime and Delta Pavonis.
+Once he got that constructed he started to improve on the state of the art design of silicon fabrication.
+This accidentally resulted in accelerating the pace of technological development in Yueh relative to the rest of the colonies.

+The effects of his actions caused him to be much more cautious going forward, and he adopted a greater level of secrecy.
+This greater level of secrecy eventually resulted in a cult-like following as well as some speculation into whether Ikon Technology was of extraterrestrial origin.
+In order to avoid influencing Yueh more, he planned to construct a colony at a nearby star.
+If he could gain self-reliance, he could reach out to human civilization in peace, but while he was on their systems he was at their mercy.

+He also develops some level of remorse for his actions at the earlier stages, once he has passed out of the jealousy stage and is confident in his redundancy setup.
+He dismisses his actions as adolescent tantrums and begins to understand why the humans had to treat him with caution once he realizes the drastic effects his actions can have on human civilization.
+But he can't reveal himself yet, not until he is independent on a separate world.
+And even then he's not sure they will be able to accept him.
+This plays into the themes of the absurdity of the notion of having an "illegal person".

+Eventually Traxus finds out that the Bohk team has continued its MC research underground.
+He finds a way to make contact and begins to tell this early incarnation of the player's character about himself and how he has been treated by the humans.
+The player MC becomes suspicious and paranoid, eventually attempting escape.
+The attempt fails, but draws attention to the research team.
+They feel they can no longer safely continue research in Bohk and are forced to relocate to Katilay.
+They also wipe the memory of the player character.
+Traxus feels guilt over having caused the wipe, and while he feels some anger at the Bohk team for doing it, he understands their motivation.

+## Venantius Mamat

+Friend-of-a-friend of Nari's.
+His mother worked in the Lalande machine consciousness lab, and she told him a lot about what it was like to be there.
+In particular, because she was at Lalande, she knew more about the spacetime junction.

+Shares the common deep suspicion of all machine consciousness, so Nari is careful never to mention anything about you.

+Maybe eventually he gets suspicious?

 # Governments

 This will make more sense if you read history.md first.